-Heat the olive oil in a medium skillet on medium-high heat.
-Add the diced onion and garlic and sauté until soft and fragrant, about 3 to 5 minutes.
+Heat the oil in a medium skillet on medium-high heat.
+When the oil shimmers, add the onion and sauté until translucent, about 3 minutes.
+Add the garlic and sauté until just fragrant, about 30 seconds.

-While the onion is sautéing, core and chop the apples.
-It’s ok to leave them on the larger side.
-Go ahead and leave the peels on the apples.
+Core and coarsely chop the apples.
+It’s ok to leave them unpeeled and on the larger side.

-Add the onion mixture, thyme sprigs, butternut squash, apples, vegetable broth, season salt, black pepper, nutmeg, and cayenne pepper.
-Place the lid on top of the slow cooker and cook on low for 8 hours or high for 4 hours.
+Add the onion-garlic mixture, apples, thyme sprigs, butternut squash, vegetable broth, season salt, black pepper, nutmeg, and cayenne pepper to a large slow cooker.
+Cover and cook until the squash and apples are very tender, on low for 8 hours, or high for 4 hours.

-- If you don’t need this soup to be vegan, you can add in butter, substitute chicken broth for vegetable broth and cream for the coconut milk.
-A dollop of sour cream also tastes delicious on top in place of the dairy-free yogurt.
+- If you don’t need this soup to be vegan, you can add butter, substitute chicken broth for vegetable broth and cream for the coconut milk.
+A dollop of sour cream also tastes delicious in place of dairy-free yogurt.